 Below are some of the ways we are working hard to build a safe community for all who belong here.

 Here are some of the ways we are working hard to build a safe community for all who belong here.

 Safeguarding of Children

-- Safeguarding is managed by a team of two staff with the Head teacher, Deputy head teacher and Curriculum Lead in support.
+- Safeguarding is managed by a team with the wider Senior Leadership Team in support.

 - Safeguarding is a standing agenda item at weekly Senior Leadership Team meeting.

 - All staff are effective users of our Child Protection Online Monitoring Service.